dhrubo55/personal-blog/content/posts/day-57-understand-and-compare-use-case-of-random-threadlocalrandom-and-securerandom.md

  ```

  This portion of code is copied from openJDK and here we can see it implements `Linear Congruential Generator` algo to generate pseudo random numbers.It's obvious that all threads are sharing the same seed instance variable.

+ To generate the next random set of bits, it first tries to change the shared seed value atomically via `compareAndSet` or `CAS` for short.

+When multiple threads attempt to update the seed concurrently using CAS, one thread wins and updates the seed, and the rest lose.
+Losing threads will try the same process over and over again until they get a chance to update the value and ultimately generate the random number.

+This algorithm is `lock-free` , and different threads can progress concurrently.
+However, when the contention is high, the number of CAS failures and retries will hurt the overall performance significantly.